wezhangxl/RT-EGARCH/README.md

 # RT-EGARCH
-This program aims at providing the R codes of the simulation and estimation of Real time EGARCH models.
+This program aims at providing the R codes of the simulation and estimation of Real time EGARCH models in our working paper.

 # Notes
 1) RTEGARCH.simu for simulating the data from RT-EGARCH(1,0) and RT-EGARCH(1,1).